 - Keri Shull for property photographer offers from $30,000.00 to $42,000.00 per year.

 So these job offers could be as a starting point, but if you don’t find anything that suits your needs in the job offers websites, you can always contact the employer directly.
 Photographer Thierry Dehove says that 80% of the clients in this business are the brokers, builders, interior designers, architects, developers.
 So feel free to reach them.

 What gear do you need for real estate photography?

-Photographer Tommy says, that: “for serious architectural photography a Tilt/Shift lens is critical.
+Photographer Tommy Daspit says that “for serious architectural photography a Tilt/Shift lens is critical.
 It allows you to correct for the keystone effect that makes things look like they’re falling away and helps achieve straight horizontal and vertical lines.
 I recommend starting out with the 24mm as it’s the focal length I use by far and away the most”.

 However, what is essential to have in a gear for real estate photography is tripod and flash!
 Tripod will hold the camera in stable position and you will be able to make clear photos.
 While flash will help to capture more detailed and color-rich photos.
 The choice of flash depends on the style of shooting and the details you want to highlight.

 So if you have these items, you will get good photos and will totally impress your clients!